Updated: Mar 27

 An old pickup is the exact opposite of the Jeep that never goes off road.
 Some Mall-Crawlers are owned by girls who think that jeeps are cute and there is no pretense there.
+They are accessories, like a "scunchie."
 Others are owned by man-wannabes.
 You know the type.
 It has a big front bumper, perhaps a winch and it is always lifted.
-Perhaps it sports a tire cover that proclaims that “it’s a jeep thing, you wouldn’t understand” or “if you can read this, please turn over” written upside down.
+Perhaps it sports a tire cover that proclaims that “it’s a jeep thing, you wouldn’t understand” or in inverted letters “if you can read this, please turn over."

 Except for the third day of ownership, where it was driven through a ditch, their poor Jeep has never been off the pavement.

 The man-posers are likely to park their jeep outside their home office window so that it can be seen in the background of their

 zoom calls.
 Still, no matter how they try, they fool no one.
 For them, their mall-crawler is the four wheeled equivalent of the “man"

 On the flip side, the old pickup truck is the sloped-shouldered country boy that doesn’t speak much.
 Like that young man that got more work done before daylight than most of us will do in a week, it doesn’t have anything to prove.
 It doesn’t care about style.
 It doesn’t give a rat’s ass what some stuck up botoxed bitch in a Range Rover thinks.